Customer Support vs. Customer Service: What’s the Difference?

 Customer Support Focuses on Technical Value, While Customer Service is Relationship-Focused

 Customer service employees must work to demonstrate value to customers over time.
 Many customer service jobs are focused on relationship building, fielding customer questions, and directing activities that can help improve the overall experience for the customer.
+Customer service representatives play a key role in building long-term relationships and ensuring customer satisfaction.
 Some typical job requirements are excellent soft skills and a strong desire to help others.

 As integral components of the overall customer experience, customer service and customer support will be forever connected.
 Most businesses will define their unique customer initiatives and bring in tools, software, and innovative techniques to makes these goals a reality.
 Perhaps the best advice is to make sure that your employees know how you define customer terms, and what important roles they play in keeping them engaged with your brand.